The UK Election: 10. What Happens on Election Day?

 And then, you know, sometimes they'll be able to say to you, oh, well, this part of the seat is looking actually less good for us than we thought or better for us than we thought.

-And when people think of election night and graphics, they think of the classic swingometer.
+Right let's talk about graphics and when people think of election night and graphics they think of the classic swingometer.
+Henry just explain to us the basics of what swing actually is.

-Well, it's a way of measuring the extent to which support has transferred from one party to another.
+Well it's a way of measuring the extent to which support has transferred from one party to another.

 Almost always, and certainly at the national level, what we'll be talking about is swing between the Conservatives and Labour in whichever direction that goes.

-Though in some constituencies, it might be swing between the Scottish National Party and the Lib Dems, or swing between Plyde and Labour, or whatever.
+Though in some constituencies it might be swing between the Scottish National Party and the Lib Dems or swing between Plyde and Labour or whatever.

-And, you know, it's definitely possible that this election is going to shape up to have vast swings simply because for the Labour Party to get a majority of one, they need, I think, a bigger swing nationwide than Tony Blair achieved in 1997 when he overturned John Major's majority.
+And it's definitely possible that this election is going to shape up to have vast swings simply because for the Labour Party to get a majority of one, they need, I think, a bigger swing nationwide than Tony Blair achieved in 1997 when he overturned John Major's majority.

 So a lot of people from both parties, both main parties, do expect this to be a volatile election.
+Some people think it's a more volatile electorate than usually.

+And volatility means very large numbers on the swingometer.
 And the guru of the swingometer before Jeremy Vine took over was Peter Snow, who sent us this little voice note.

-I think the most exciting moment of my life really has been standing there at a BBC election studio knowing that all around me shortly a great firework display of graphics will appear explaining how the election is working.
+I think the most exciting moment of my life, really, has been standing there at a BBC election studio, knowing that all around me, shortly, a great firework display of graphics will appear, explaining how the election is working.

-And of course for me the most exciting graphic of all is that good old springometer.
+And of course, for me, the most exciting graphic of all is that good old springometer.
+Well, let me introduce our new BBC springometer for the 90s.

-Now can I have the pendulum please?
+Now, can I have the pendulum, please?
+Here it comes.

+Thank you very much.
 And I will never forget the moment in 1992 when we all thought,

 But then at the last moment, literally five minutes before we opened the programme, John Major, the exit poll, said, would just pip Neil Kinnock.

-And the most exciting moment of the actual programme when the results came in was when the vital seat that Labour had to gain for Neil Killock to get the largest party, and that was the seat of Basildon.
+And the most exciting moment of the actual programme when the results came in was when the vital seat that Labour had to gain for Neil Kinnock to get the largest party, and that was the seat of Basildon.

 What's it done to your swingometer, Peter?
+Yes, it's on, David.
+There it is.

 There is the Labour swing there.
+It stayed blue.

-There was only a 1.5% swing in Baseldon.
+It didn't go red.
+There was only a 1.5% swing in Basildon.

-And so we knew that Killock would not make it.
+And so we knew that Kinnock would not make it.
+He wouldn't become the member of the largest party.

 Loads of things I could ask you about there.

+Rita, conveying the data, how will you be doing your bit?
 So we don't have a single swingometer, but what we do have is the swing in individual constituencies.

 And we can compare the swing in two constituencies in the same area or in different areas.
+And we can do this for quite a few constituencies.

 So what we don't have is Peter Snow's great big global figure, if you like.
+Rita, you've done a few of these all-nighters.

 Henry, this is your first general election as a broadcaster.

 Rita, any tips for snacking, stamina, napping, power napping?
+Well, I mean, there's no power napping.
+You're on the whole time, but...

-Lubrates, you know, in the four-minute bulletins, we all make a dash.
+Lubrets, you know, in the four-minute bulletins, we all make a dash.
+I take far too much usually.

 I take lots of dried fruit, dark chocolate, bananas, and I take them all home with me afterwards, really.
+I don't know how you get through any of it.

 You know, you just go through on adrenaline.

+It's excitement.
 You do fight sleep.

 For me, it's about half past four, and then you get a second wind as you realise dawn is probably breaking outside.

+But it is very exciting, and the results come thick and fast.
 I mean, anybody who sat up all night will know, you know, really about half past two, there's a great deal going on.

 And we, by and large, know by the time we've come off the air.
+I mean, we're on the 5th of July until 8 a.m.

 and we will know probably what the result is.

-What I always miss is the actual moment of going to the palace, because I am usually asleep by then, and that's about 11, half 11, so I wake up to find it's all happened.
+What I always miss is the actual moment of going to the palace because I am usually asleep by then and that's about 11, half 11, so I wake up to find it's all happened.

+But they might make another speech first.
 In 2019, for example, Boris Johnson gave a speech at Conservative headquarters very early.

 I think that was sort of 5 or 6 a.m.